data-engineering-collective/minimalkv/docs/gcstorage.rst

 Note that ``google-cloud-storage`` is not a dependency for minimalkv.
-You need to install it manually, otherwise you will see an :exc:`~exceptions.ImportError`.
+You need to install it manually, otherwise you will see an :py:exc:`ImportError`.

 Here is a short example: